Pelosi: Democrats ‘pretty much there now’ on deal on social spending bill

 Khanna, who had originally backed Biden’s broader tax increase for corporations and the wealthy, on Sunday expressed support for a billionaire’s tax as a means of paying for the bill.

-“The billionaire’s tax is essentially a wealth tax,” he said, noting that such a tax was at the core of Sen. Elizabeth Warren (D-Mass.)’s presidential campaign.
+“The billionaire’s tax is essentially a wealth tax,” he said, noting that such a tax was at the core of Sen. Elizabeth Warren’s (D-Mass.) presidential campaign.
 He also noted that a billionaire’s tax would hit his Silicon Valley constituency especially hard.

+And while Khanna called Manchin, with whom he disagrees, “a straight shooter,” he had some harsher words for Sinema, who publicly has been more evasive when it comes to her specific objections to the social spending bill.

+Sinema’s silence on spending bill vexes many Democrats while she digs in on talks out of public view

+“You know exactly where [Manchin] stands.
+I disagree with areas, but I respect that,” Khanna told “Fox News Sunday” host Chris Wallace.
+“My concern with Sen. Sinema is … Why doesn’t she explain herself?
+If she’s shifted her position on Trump tax cuts, explain it.
+I guess I’ve never seen a politician — including, frankly, the former president Trump — who just totally ducks answering questions of the media and constituents, and that’s my frustration with her, she’s not clear about what she believes.”

-In Pelosi’s wide-ranging interview on CNN Sunday, the House Speaker also indicated she was open to using reconciliation to increase the debt ceiling and that she was would be willing to pull back the filibuster to pass a voting rights bill.
+In Pelosi’s wide-ranging interview on CNN Sunday, the House speaker also indicated she was open to using reconciliation to increase the debt ceiling and that she was would be willing to pull back the filibuster to pass a voting rights bill.

 “The most important vote right now in the Congress of the United States is the vote to respect the sanctity of the vote, the fundamental basis of our democracy,” Pelosi said.
 “If there were one vote that [pulling back] the filibuster could enable to go forward, that would be the vote.”

 Pelosi also said she thought the Justice Department should prosecute those who defy subpoenas from the House select committee investigating the Jan.
 6 insurrection.
-The House voted to hold former Trump aide Steve Bannon in criminal contempt last week for refusing to comply with the committee’s requests.
+The House voted to hold former Trump aide Stephen K. Bannon in criminal contempt last week for refusing to comply with the committee’s requests.

 “It’s important for us to find the truth about what happened on Jan.
 6, an assault on our Constitution, our Congress and our Capitol,” she said.